Oaxaca en la historia y en el mito: The Absence of Miguel Hidalgo (1753-1811) in the Mural

 The initiator of the War of Independence, Miguel Gregorio Antonio Ignacio Hidalgo y Costilla y Gallaga Mandarte Villaseñor does not appear in the mural.
 Most likely because he was not from Oaxaca and he never brought the war to Oaxaca, where his ideas were strongly opposed by Bishop Antonio Bergosa y Jordán.
-Hidalgo did enjoy some success initially and some 90,000 poor people followed him on his advance to the Battle of Monte de las Cruces, until they retreated.
+Hidalgo did enjoy some success initially and some 90,000 poor people followed him on his advance to the Battle of Monte de las Cruces, near Mwxico City until they retreated.

 In addition, Hidalgo was the leader for only some eight months of an 11-year war.
 After the death of Hidalgo and Allende, José María Morelos along with Ignacio López Rayón, led the insurgents in the War of Independence.
-Morelos and insurgents pictured below captured Antequera in 1812.
+Morelos and insurgents pictured below captured Antequera (Oaxaca) in 1812.

 Hidalgo is said to have started the War of Independence with his Grito (Cry of Dolores) on September 16, 1810.
 We do not know exactly what he said but it seems clear that he decried bad government and did not declare independence from Spain.
+He is said to have called for death to the "Gachupines", a slang term for "Peninsulares", or those born in Spain and now dominating New Spain.

 The Virgin of Guadalupe at War

 The legend is that as Hidalgo left his church to give his Grito he grabbed an image of the Virgin of Guadalupe and brandished it during his famous speech.

 In the image above, the standard of the Virgin of Guadeloupe leads attacking insurgents in the pursuit of independence.
 José-Marie Morelos, credited the Virgin for his military victories.
 One of the insurgents, José Miguel Ramón Adaucto Fernández y Félix took the name of Guadalupe Victoria after a military victory at Oaxaca.
-(He was also Mexico's first President.)
+(He was also Mexico's first President and in the first 50 years after independence, the only president to serve his full four-year term.)
 In the Mexican Revolution (1910–21), both sides flew the Virgin as they battled.
 In 1999, the Catholic Church officially proclaimed her the Patroness of the Americas, the Empress of Latin America, and the Protectress of Unborn Children.
-Whether or not the story of the Virgin of Guadalupe is a myth or a true story, she remains an important symbol of motherhood for Mexicans.
+Whether or not the story of the Our Lady of Guadalupe and her appearance on is a myth or a true story, she remains an important symbol of motherhood for Mexicans.

 The Prehispanic Origin of the Virgin of Guadalupe

 Some Mexicans still refer to the Virgin of Guadalupe as Tonantzin.
 Tonantzin was a prehispanic goddess worshiped where the Virgin of Guadalupe is said to have appeared and is now worshiped at Tepeyac.
 In that sense the prehispanic traditions and the Christian traditions have merged.
+This process is called Religious Syncretism.